 There’s another variety of UV light, called UVC.
 While full exposure to this ultraviolet light is harmful for your skin or eyes, it can safely be used to purify air, water and various surfaces.

-Moyer Total Indoor Comfort uses this light in a few of our systems to improve air filtration in Kutztown houses.
+Moyer Total Indoor Comfort uses this light in a few of our systems to improve air filtration in Kutztown and Breinigsville houses.

 How Ultraviolet Light is Used